MicrosoftDocs/VBA-Docs/api/Office.Permission.DocumentAuthor.md

 ## Syntax

-_expression_. `DocumentAuthor`
+_expression_.**DocumentAuthor**

-_expression_ A variable that represents a [Permission](Office.Permission.md) object.
+_expression_ A variable that represents a **[Permission](Office.Permission.md)** object.

 ## Remarks

 The **DocumentAuthor** property returns or sets the author of the active document.
 The author always has non-expiring owner rights to the document, whether owner permission is granted explicitly (through a **[UserPermission](Office.userPermission.md)** object) or not.

 The **DocumentAuthor** property can only be changed to a different account that has been certified through the permissions user interface to open restricted content on the local computer.
-In most cases, users who have a single Windows account can only choose between their Windows and their Passport identities.
+In most cases, users who have a single Windows account can only choose between their Windows and Passport identities.

-If the user's Microsoft Windows and Passport identities use the same email address, then use the format  `passport:someone@example.com` to specify the Passport identity as the **DocumentAuthor** property.
+If the user's Windows and Passport identities use the same email address, use the format `passport:someone@example.com` to specify the Passport identity as the **DocumentAuthor** property.

 ## Example